HimadriDas0924/learning_React/L2_IgnitingOurApp/notes.md

 - React just isn't making our app fast, A lot of packages apart from 'react' are required to make the app fast.
   - eg: Parcel

+### Points to remember:

+0. Using a Bundler, we can create different dev build and prod build for our application.

+1. What is `dev build` v/s `prod build`

+- development build and production build refers to the different configuration and optimization applied to the codebase during the build process.
+These builds are used in different phases of SDLC.

+- **Development Build:**

+  - optimized for debugging and development speed.

+  - usually NOT minified or compressed.

+  - may include extra logging OR development only features.

+  - faster build time, as some optimizations are skipped.

+- **Production Build :**

+  - optimized for performance and reduced file size.

+  - minified, compressed.

+  - tree shaking (removal of dead code)

+  - optimized assets (images)

+  - removal of dev only code or features.

+2. if encountering any error regarding some dependencies:

+- delete the node_modules, .parcel-cache, dist
+- it won't matter bcz they can be re generated.
+- do `npm install`: to download code of all dependencies of node_modules.
+- then again create a dev build.

 ### STEP 1 -> (npm init)

 - `npm init` : initializes a new node js project by creating a `package.json`. and asks for various information like : project name, author, version, description, keywords, git repo, entry point.
 These things entered are reflected in package.json.